eurdoch/pprog/README.md

 ```

 # tools
-`pprog` uses a very small set of tools to make changes.  currently it has four existing tools
+`pprog` uses a very small set of tools to make changes.  currently it has four.
 ```
 read_file - read entire file contents
 write_file - replace entire file with contents